Concrete Slabs and Flatwork

 Common scenarios

 The flatwork sector serves distinct project categories, each with its own contractor specialization and permitting profile.
-A broader view of contractor classifications is available on the concrete directory purpose and scope page.
+A broader view of contractor classifications is available on the concrete provider network purpose and scope page.

 Residential driveways and walkways are the highest-volume segment by project count.
 Permits are required in most jurisdictions for driveways that connect to public right-of-way, typically requiring review by a municipal public works department in addition to building department sign-off.